jmarkowski/keyloggerd/README.md

 This project is a work in progress, and so there are still several things I'd like to do:

-* Add support for a conf file to configure key sequences
+* Use signals to re-read conf while running
 * Setup with autotools